 Then, cross-reference your findings with the current training materials on forklift maintenance.
 Is there something in those materials that you can add or reword so new employees have a better understanding of proper maintenance behaviors?

 The last thing you should do is update your training materials or come up with a program to audit and correct bad habits in real time.
-You can use our free forklift training course for basics of operation, but may need a separate module for the maintenance training.
 Make sure you follow up with those decisions to ensure that they’re integrated with your forklift maintenance system.

 Documenting maintenance and inspections